 Meet the Peters Family

 Sandy (and her four biological children) began as puppy raisers for Upstate Guide Dogs (Labradors) in 1996.
-After being widowed in 2002, Sandy remarried David in 2004, and the family began breeding Golden Retrievers, hosting exchange students, and fostering special needs children.
-From 2010-2012, our family adopted four more children (school-aged) from Chinese orphanages (special needs adoptions), and we discovered that Ben (adopted at age almost 7) has allergies and asthma.
-We found that Goldendoodles and Labradoodles are the best all-around family dogs for allergy sufferers; consequently, we began breeding these two breeds.
-We decided to focus our efforts on breeding and training service-quality puppies for families who, like ours, have specific needs.
-All of our dogs live inside our home (or Guardian homes) as pets and service dogs first and foremost.
-Our dogs are FAMILY MEMBERS!
-Sandy does not have another job outside the home and breed dogs as a "hobby;" our dogs and puppies receive 100 percent of our family's attention and it is what we do 24/7.
+After being widowed (with four children) in 2002, Sandy remarried David, and the family began breeding Golden Retrievers, hosting foreign exchange students (15 from various countries), and fostering special needs children (37 foster children over the years).
+Sandy and David adopted four more children (school-aged) from Chinese orphanages (special needs adoptions).
+Ben (adopted at age almost 7) has allergies and asthma, and the Peters learned that doodles are the best all-around family dogs for allergy sufferers.
+As a result, the Peters family began breeding doodles.
+The Peters decided to focus their efforts on breeding and training service-quality puppies for families who, like the Peters Family, also have specific needs.
+All of the Peters dogs live inside the home (or in Guardian homes) as pets and service dogs, first and foremost.
+The Peters dogs are FAMILY MEMBERS!
+Sandy does not have another job outside the home and sometimes breed dogs as a "hobby," nor do they have a kennel.
+The dogs and puppies receive 100 percent of the family's attention and it is what they do 24/7.

 Our puppies are an integral part of homeschooling